aerogear/aerogear.org/docs/specs/aerogear-security-offline/index.md

 TBD

 - Some ideas from Christos
-  * Core data plus adapters
+  * Core data plus the implementation of adapters for Memory and Disk.

 #### JavaScript